Dog communication: Sighs

-Play Sneezing
+Play sneezing

 Play sneezing is another calming signal that dogs use to indicate that they are not being aggressive, or that they are just playing.
 Play sneezes are not actual sneezes, but more of an expulsion of air that resembles a sneeze, and occur frequently during play.

 Olfactory

 Dogs have an olfactory sense 40 times more sensitive than a human's and they commence their lives operating almost exclusively on smell and touch.
-The special scents that dogs use for communication are called pheromones.
+Pheromones are the special scents that dogs use for communication.
 Pheromones are composed of natural chemicals that mediate olfactory communication with conspecifics.
 These pheromones that contain chemical signals serve to send information to other dogs about social status, age, sexual or reproductive status, aggressive behavior, and territorial marking.
 They can serve to either attract or repel other dogs.

 Pheromone signals are received in the vomeronasal organ (VNO) that is included in the olfactory tract.
 In order for a dog to detect a stimulus, or odor, the VNO has to be opened.
 It is opened when a pheromone attaches to the membrane of the nervous cells in the vomeronasal organ.
 From the VNO, the pheromone signals are sent to the accessory olfactory bulb and transferred to the amygdala.
 The pheromone will finally be sent to the ventromedial hypothalamus, where the signal is perceived.
 The Flehmen Response is a behavior in dogs in which the upper lip curves up to reveal to their teeth; this behavior strengthens the intake of pheromones.

 Chemical signals are diffused into the environment by anal secretions, pedal glands, urine and fecal deposits, body odor, and rubbing their body on certain items.
 This is called scent marking, when individuals leave strong smelling scents on specific areas in the environment in order to mark their territory.
 The scent mark contains chemical messages about the sender.
 For example, when a female is in estrus, she will urinate more frequently to attract a potential mate.
 The urine contains information about a female's reproductive status and it also conveys messages to the receiver about the female's location.
 The compound p-hydroxybenzoate is found in the pheromones that attract a male to a female in estrus.